 In La Quinta, Cooking with Class is the desert’s longest-standing private cooking school in the Greater Palm Springs area.
 Founded in 2008 by Executive Chef Andie Hubka and her business partner mom, Jane Angwin, Cooking with Class offers a variety of day and evening classes in specific cuisine and techniques as well as wine and food pairing series.

-Popular classes include Couples in the Kitchen, Girls Night Out or Cork & Fork wine dinners on various Friday evenings, and the innovative Cooking with Trader Joe’s on Thursday mornings.
+Popular classes include Couples in the Kitchen, Cork & Fork Summer Series and the innovative Cooking with Trader Joe’s.
 The school also offers professional certificate level programs.
 The Cork & Fork series inspired the name of Hubka’s restaurant right next door.

 Kitchen Kitchen | Indian Wells

 The affable “Gadget Gal,” Jan Boydstun’s Kitchen Kitchen cookware shop and demonstration kitchen is an Indian Wells icon.
 Founded by her parents in 1979, Kitchen Kitchen is a treasure trove of gadgets, cutlery and hard-to-find cookware.
 Boydstun earned her moniker from giving hundreds of gadget demonstrations live and on local television.
 The 24-seat custom kitchen with closed circuit TV screens provide close-up views of guest chefs-in-action during the 2 to 3-hour classes.
-Enjoy such classes as cast iron cooking, authentic Mexican tamales, appetizers, Italian cuisine and more.
+Enjoy such classes as cast iron cooking, authentic Mexican tamales, flatbreads, appetizers, brunches, Italian cuisine and more.
 Private events are also available.
-Participants receive a 10 percent discount in the retail store.

 Savory Spice Shop | Palm Desert

 Follow your nose on El Paseo and you’ll discover the tempting Savory Spice Shop whose aromas waft a fragrant welcome.
 Owner Mary Cardas is passionate about fresh herbs, spices, salts, vinegars and other taste-enhancing treats.
-Cardas and her in-house chef, Gene Ware, regularly host free after hours “tours” called Spice 101, as well as private tastings and classes like the Cocktail Spice Party 101, starting at $35 per person.
+Cardas and her in-house chef, Gene Ware, regularly host free after hours “tours” called Spice 101, as well as private tastings and teachings about kombucha and fermentation, starting at $35 per person.
 Classes feature tastings, recipes, spice samples and more, focusing on spices and products sold in store.

 Le Vallauris | Palm Springs